tmothykhalayi/Java-Advanced-Programming-Mobile-Development/README.md

-# Betakill Pest Control & Cleaning Services LTD
+#Sanitex Pest & Cleaning Pros

 ## Overview
-This project is a multi-page responsive website designed for **Betakill Pest Control & Cleaning Services LTD**, showcasing their services, testimonials, and contact information.
+This project is a multi-page responsive website designed for **Sanitex Pest & Cleaning Pros

+**, showcasing their services, testimonials, and contact information.
 The website was developed as part of a web development assignment and later adapted for a real-world client to provide a practical trial of the assignment's objectives.

 ---